ClaraDev01/ClaraDev01/README.md

 Welcome to my GitHub!

-I'm Ana Clara, a Front-end Developer passionate about creating purposeful digital experiences.
+I'm Ana Clara, a Full Stack Developer with a focus on Frontend, passionate about creating purposeful digital experiences.

 I enjoy transforming ideas into modern, responsive, and accessible interfaces while focusing on clean code, user experience, and attention to detail.

-Currently, I'm studying Computer Science while expanding my back-end knowledge to become a Full Stack Developer.
-I'm also exploring Artificial Intelligence and open to freelance opportunities.
+I'm studying Computer Science and open to freelance opportunities.
 </details>

 <details>